gouravpentaho/learn-pentaho-automation/README.md

     // Launch Website
     driver.navigate().to("http://172.20.42.232:8080/pentaho/Login");

-Step 7: In your IDE terminal run - mvn clean test (Please ensure that Step1 was performed properly.)
+Step 7: In your IDE terminal run - 'mvn clean test'

+(Please ensure that Step1 was performed properly, if facing any issues then cross check Step1 settings again.)